-This is one of the few places in the world you can have direct contact with the early life of the Romans, Grecians, and Vikings.
-In this museum, you will see art, arms, and the actual body armors worn by the brave soldiers of those early days.
-If you’ve ever heard of the “Knights of the shining armor,” this is where to find part of that history.
+This is one of the few places in the world to have direct contact with the early life of the Romans, Grecians, and Vikings.
+In this museum, you will see art, arms, and body armor worn by the brave soldiers of those early days.
+If you’ve ever heard of the “Knights of the Shining Armor,” this is where to find part of that history.

 The museum opens between 1 pm and 4 pm on Fridays and Saturdays throughout the year.
-Also, from June through August, they open on Sundays, the same time.
-If you are not sure of what to see in Wabasha, the museum is one of the places you can’t miss.
+Also, from June through August, they open on Sundays simultaneously.
+If you are unsure what to see in Wabasha, the museum is one of the places you can’t miss.

-See related: 11 Best Places to Take Pictures in Minneapolis
+See related: Places to Take Pictures in Minneapolis

-Being in Wabash at night is as exciting as during the day, or even more.
-Besides relaxing and taking a quiet beer at the Hoppy Girl Brewing, the nightlife here is pretty vibrant.
+Being in Wabasha at night is as exciting as during the day, or even more.
+Besides relaxing and having a quiet beer at Hoppy Girl Brewing, the nightlife here is lively.

-If you want to enjoy some unique original music, MoonShine Showcase concerts will give you just that.
-The place has a cool venue, great performers, and the customer service is certainly top-notch.
+If you want to enjoy some unique original music, Widespot Performing Arts Theater concerts will give you just that.
+The place has a cool venue and great performers, and the customer service is certainly top-notch.
 You get to listen to original performances up close, something you won’t find in most big-city joints.